Golf Club San Diego

 4. Serve as a member of the Board of Directors.

-2. Publish the NOMAD event results on the Club web site after each round.
+3. Publish the Nomads event results after each round.

 D. The Treasurer shall:

-1. Collect and disburse monies obtained from any source to pay the expenses incurred by the Club (i.e., advance reservation fees at contracted courses, annual dues, money prize awards, etc.).
+1. Collect and disburse monies obtained from any source to pay the expenses incurred by the Club (i.e., advance reservation fees at contracted courses, money prize awards, etc.).

 2. Provide a written report of the Club Treasury status to the Board of Directors every six months (due January 1 and July 1 of each year).